Royal Belfast Academical Institution: The modern school

 Until the end of the nineteenth century, RBAI did not have a principal or a headmaster.
 The academic and administrative direction of the school had remained in the hands of a group of senior teachers (the headmasters) who sat on the board of masters.
 The first principal, Robert Dods, headmaster of modern languages, was appointed in 1898.
 Since then RBAI has had eight principals, R. M. Jones (1898–1925), G. Garrod (1925–1939), J. C. A. Brierley (1939–1940), J. H. Grummitt (1940–1959), S. V. Peskett (1959–1978), T. J. Garrett (1978–1990), R. M. Ridley (1990–2006).
-The current principal, J. A. Williamson was appointed in January 2007 and is the first female to hold the post.
+The current principal, J. A. Williamson was appointed in January 2007 and is the first female to hold the post until on 3 September 2025, it was announced that she would be retiring at the end of the 2025-2026 school year.
+On 5 January 2026, it has been announced that she is to be replaced by Dr. Craig Walker, the headmaster of Pitsford School, Northamptonshire.

 At the end of the nineteenth century, improving transport services into Belfast and, more importantly, the need to provide additional classroom space to accommodate the greatly increasing numbers of pupils seeking enrolment persuaded the governors to end boarding.
 Since 1902 the school has been for day pupils only.

 Between 1864 and 1898 RBAI had a small preparatory school on the main site in College Square, situated in the North Wing.
 In 1917, the board of governors opened a new preparatory school, with a small boarding department, Inchmarlo, in south Belfast, in Marlborough Park North.
 In 1935, Inchmarlo transferred from Marlborough Park to its present site at Mount Randal in Cranmore Park.
 The preparatory school is an integral part of The Royal Belfast Academical Institution.